johnlivingprooff/monty/README.md

 opcode_pint - prints the value at the top of the stack

  opcode_swap - swaps the top two elements of the stack

+ opcode_sub - subtracts the top element of the stack from